1. Can you help me find a particular quotation I saw at the Museum?

 - Martin Smith, a British documentary filmmaker, served as the first director of the Permanent Exhibition.

-- Raye Farr developed the 70 videos central to the "storytelling” exhibition design, and in 1990 she replaced Smith as the director of the Permanent Exhibition.
-(She is now the director of the Museum's Steven Spielberg Film and Video Archive.)
+- Raye Farr developed the 70 videos central to the storytelling design of the Permanent Exhibition, and in 1990 she replaced Smith as the exhibition’s director.
+(Edward Phillips is the current director of exhibitions.)

 - Cindy Miller and David Luebke wrote the majority of the exhibition texts.